 In establishing the award, the Carter Journalism Institute’s faculty cited the need for encouraging enterprise journalism during a time of extensive layoffs and budget cuts throughout the journalism industry.
 The American Society of News Editors has reported the loss of 16,200 full-time newspaper editorial jobs from 2003 to 2012, while Ad Age reports the loss of 38,000 magazine positions.
 These numbers are only partially offset by the growth of about 5,000 jobs at digital news organizations, as reported by the Pew Research Center.

 “The severe reduction in resources has a negative impact on all kinds of reporting, but especially investigative because of the high cost of doing it well,” said Stephen D. Solomon, associate director of the Institute.
 “Support provided by the Reporting Award and other nontraditional sources can help fill in some of the gaps.”

-The Institute will select up to two winners of the Reporting Award.
+The Institute will select one or several winners of the Reporting Award.
 Each winner may receive a different amount of money, at the discretion of the Committee.
 The maximum award is $12,500.
 The award is divided into two payments.
-Each winner will receive an advance of $2,500 on acceptance of the proposal and the signing of the agreement, and is eligible to receive the balance of the agreed-upon award on completion and acceptance of the Work by the November 1, 2017 deadline, provided the Institute’s Awards Committee judges the work acceptable.
+Each winner will receive an advance of $2,500 on acceptance of the proposal and the signing of the agreement, and is eligible to receive the balance of the agreed-upon award on completion and acceptance of the Work by the November 1, 2018 deadline, provided the Institute’s Awards Committee judges the work acceptable.
 The winner also has use of the Institute’s facilities as well as NYU’s libraries and other scholarly resources.
 The Institute expects that the completed work will be published in a reputable media outlet of wide circulation.

 The Institute will not fund proposals to report from locations where there is conflict that might imperil journalists, nor will it support projects deemed by the Committee to have a high level of risk for the applicant.